confluentinc/demo-dsp-fraud-detection/LAB2/LAB2-README.md

    5. Select `false` on the `SSL_Enabled` dropdown
    6. Click the `Continue` button
 7. Configure Connector Topic & Index settings![opensearch_topic_mapping.png](./assets/opensearch_topic_mapping.png)
-   1. Select `ARVO` option in the `Input Kafka record value format` horizontal selection
+   1. Select `AVRO` option in the `Input Kafka record value format` horizontal selection
    2. Select `1` in `Number of indexes` select dropdown
    3. Enter `flagged_user` in only `index` textbox
    4. Enter `flagged_user` in only `topic` textbox **Note:** This should be the name of the table you [created with the flink detection sql query](#create-real-time-flink-processing-to-identify-fraudulent-events)